 So many people miss this very simple truth.
 Today is day X of the 28470 in your life. (on average) That's a finite number.
 Just because we go to sleep each night and wake up in a new day doesn't mean that's guaranteed.
 Every day is a new opportunity to create the life that you want.
 Don't put off your happiness until X happens.
 Don't put off your dreams until you reach X. Start working towards the life that you want today, even if it is in the smallest possible capacity.
 Regardless of your situation or circumstances, choose to live the life that you want.
 The reality is that our circumstances will likely never reach that "perfect" place.
 Everytime that we overcome one obstacle in the path to happiness, we'll find another to quickly take it's place.
 Ernest Hemingway said: "It is good to have an end to journey toward; but it is the journey that matters, in the end."
 Life happens in the journey, not the destination.
 Stop putting things off.
 Do the research for that product idea that you've always had today.
 Take the first steps for that invention that you've always wanted to create today.
 Book a flight to that country that you've always wanted to see today.
 Call that friend or family member that you haven't spoken to in years today.
 Start training for that marathon that you've always wanted to run today.
 Take the first step towards launching that business that you've always wanted to pursue today.
 Go register for that class that you've always wanted to take today.
 Do it now, not later.
 Whatever the ideal life looks like to you, choose to begin living it right now.
 Put your phone down and START.
 Today is passing you by and you will never get it back.

-We believe, very strongly, that it is better to deliberately structure your life to achieve your desires and goals, rather than waiting for the “right time.”
+We believe, very strongly, that it is better to deliberately structure your life to achieve your desires and goals, than to wait for the “perfect timing.”
 This is best summed up in one of my favorite Tim Ferriss quotes:

 “For all the most important things, the timing always sucks.
 Waiting for a good time to quit your job?
 The stars will never align, and the traffic lights of life will never all be green at the same time.
 The universe doesn’t conspire against you, but it doesn’t go out of its way to line up all the pins either.
 Conditions are never perfect.
 “Some day” is a disease that will take your dreams to the grave with you.
 Pro and con lists are just as bad.
 If it’s important to you, and you want to do it “eventually,” just do it, and correct course along the way.”
 (4HWW: Ferriss, 33)

 This quote captures our belief that life is what you make it, and we could easily spend our entire lives waiting for the “perfect moment” that may never fully arrive.
-A friend of ours summed this up best for us about a month before we left when she said, “It’s so cool that you guys are actually doing this.
+A friend of ours further highlighted this for us about a month before we left when she said, “It’s so cool that you guys are actually doing this.
 So many people only talk about their plans, but you guys are actually following through.”
-Yes, we do plan to buy another house in the future (maybe somewhere warmer?) and have kids, but we believe that traveling while still young is, for us, the best way to go.
+This inspired us to keep working to ensure we could achieve this lifestyle and make it work for us.
+We do plan to buy another house in the future (maybe somewhere warmer?) and have children, but we also believe that traveling while still young is, for us, the best way to go.

-Continuing the story from when we decided to purchase an RV, we thoroughly researched the right type of RV for our needs throughout the rest of May and June, while expanding our businesses.
-We looked into getting a fifth wheel, as we loved their spacious and homey feel, but ultimately decided on a Class A motorhome because of the added comforts while driving, such as the bathroom, the kitchen, and the bed (hehe – sometimes I nap while Brendan is driving).
+Continuing the story from the point where we decided to purchase an RV, we then spent the next few months thoroughly researching which type of home on wheels would best meet our needs.
+We briefly considered a fifth wheel, as we love their spacious and homey feel, but ultimately decided on a Class A motorhome because of the added comforts while driving, such as the bathroom, the kitchen, and the bed (hehe – I occasionally nap while Brendan is driving).
 Finally, on July 1, 2016, we purchased Phileas, our trusty 2007 Fleetwood Bounder 35E.
-This was a huge decision for us, and, prior to purchasing Phileas, we had hardly told any of our friends or family about our plan (we’re kind of like that).
+This was a huge decision for us, and, prior to purchasing Phileas, we had hardly made our plans to travel known to our friends and families.
 Now came the part where we had to tell everyone that we were leaving our home that we had purchased only a year prior to travel for an indefinite period of time.
-The news was generally well-received, and we set our initial departure date as November 1st.
+The news was generally well-received, and we set our initial departure date as November 1st, 2016.